python-can-define-radio/python-course/classroom_activities/ex_0_preliminaries.md

 - Change the `TMOUT` variable in `.bash_rc`.
+Ask the instructor how.
-Ask the instructor if you don't know how.
+- Turn off python auto-import completions in VSCode.
+Ask the instructor how.